Need more information about an AoPS Academy course?

 view more details

 2nd Grade Language Arts

-Our second-grade class focuses on increasing student engagement and excitement for language arts.
+This class is all about helping students develop an excitement for language arts.
 Each week, students expand their vocabularies and learn foundational grammar concepts, practicing writing correctly and using new words in context.
 Through reading together as a class, discussing readings, and producing creative projects, students deepen their reading comprehension and develop analytical skills.
-Students apply their mechanical and analytical skills each class through a variety of informal writing assignments.
+Students apply their mechanical and analytical skills each class in a variety of informal writing assignments.

 Thematically, the course is divided into four quarters.
 The first quarter explores the different ways people use books and fairy tales.
 The second quarter focuses on poetry.
 The third quarter—which aligns with the annual AoPS Academy Short Story Contest—assesses how stories work, including a class reading of a chapter book.
 The final quarter introduces concepts of visual literacy.